wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 - Dear XXX:
-- I am an apassionate about computers since I was 11.
-I love coding so as design and automating things.
-I have experience as QA and developer automating things, and I enjoyed both roles.
+- I've been passionate about computers since I was 11 years old.
+I love coding, as well as designing and automating.
+I have experience as a QA and as a developer analysing and automating tasks, and I enjoy both roles.